Leeds Country Way Relay

 There are cut-off times for each leg, so make sure you know when the start and cut-off times are, and where you need to be to start your leg of the race.

-Check out the Leeds Country Way Relay Facebook page.
+Follow the Leeds Country Way Relay Facebook page for the latest updates on the race.

 To get a feel for what it is like on race day, have a look at the video from 2018 below, kindly shared by Adam Nodwell.